jrfep/MFT1.2-intertidal-forest/README.md

 # MFT1.2-intertidal-forest and shrublands - Level 4 units

-This repository showcases the data of products of a IUCN workshop on the delimitation of global ecoregional types for the ecosystem functional group _MFT1.2-intertidal-forest and shrublands_.
+This repository showcases the outputs of a IUCN workshop on the delimitation of global ecoregional types for the ecosystem functional group _MFT1.2-intertidal-forest and shrublands_.

 The repository has the following structure: